kth-gt/cb2442/lab/b2/readme.md

 ## Preparation questions

+Study these questions and bring written answers to the lab.
+See the "Practical information" for more information.

 1. What is rRNA?
 Which organisms have this?
 2. How does Blast work?
 3. What is “bootstrapping”?
 How does this procedure estimate the statistical support to the results of an analysis?